Skip to contents

 standardize.data

 should data be scaled before fitting model, will be overridden by standardize if standardize is set to TRUE.
-NOTE: It is recommended that you estimate the model normally and then standardize the output using `standardized_estimates()`.

 standardize.out

-should output be standardized (note will alter the relationsships of parameter constraints, since to parameters are scaled unevenly, even if they have the same label).
+should output be standardized (note will alter the relationships of parameter constraints since parameters are scaled unevenly, even if they have the same label).
 This does not alter the estimation of the model, only the output.
-NOTE: It is recommended that you estimate the model normally and then standardize the output using `standardized_estimates()`.

 standardize

 will standardize the data before fitting the model, remove the mean structure of the observed variables, and standardize the output.
-Note that standardize.data mean.observed, standardize.out will be overridden by standardize if standardize is set to TRUE.
-NOTE: It is recommended that you estimate the model normally and then standardize the output using `standardized_estimates()`.
+Note that standardize.data, mean.observed, and standardize.out will be overridden by standardize if standardize is set to TRUE.

 mean.observed

-should mean structure of the observed variables be estimated, will be overridden by standardize if standardize is set to TRUE.
-NOTE: Not recommended unless you know what you are doing.
+should the mean structure of the observed variables be estimated?
+This will be overridden by standardize if standardize is set to TRUE.

 cov.syntax

-model syntax for implied covariance matrix (see 'vignette("interaction_two_etas", "modsem")')
+model syntax for implied covariance matrix (see vignette("interaction_two_etas", "modsem"))

 double